 Is a trip to Colombia on your bucket list?
 If it isn’t, we think you just might want to put it there.
 Colombia is one of the most well known countries in South America, and has become a popular travel destination for long and short term visits.

-Why is everyone racing to get to Columbia?
-Situated just south of Panama on the northern coast of the continent, this country is the home of thriving cities, world-class dining, and breathtaking sights.
+Why is everyone racing to get to Colombia?
+Situated just south of Panama on the northern coast of the continent, this country is home to thriving cities, world-class dining, and breathtaking sights.
 Colombia is renowned for its intriguing history, exquisite natural beauty, and flourishing agricultural community.
 With so much diversity of culture and landscape, Colombia offers seemingly endless opportunities for adventure!

-In 2018, the US government upgraded Colombia to a Level 2 Country.
-This means that, while visitors should still be cautious, Colombia is considered a safe destination for travelers.
-The Colombian drug empire from the 80’s and 90’s has been disbanded, and the most powerful guerrilla terrorists have signed peace treaties or are negotiating to do so.
+The US government recommends that visitors should still be cautious, but for the most part, Colombia is considered a safe destination for travelers.
+The Colombian drug empire from the 80s and 90s has been disbanded, and the most powerful guerrilla terrorists have signed peace treaties.

 Today, Colombian culture is still strongly influenced by its history as a Spanish colony.
 Colonial architecture, cobbled roads, and whitewashed or brightly painted buildings invite visitors to explore the past.
 While over two hundred indigenous languages are preserved throughout the country, Castilian Spanish is the official language of Colombia.
 The colorful traditional clothing and richly spiced cuisine also carries some Spanish influence.

 Colombian people tend to be very open, friendly, and generous.
 They enjoy close relationships with friends and give generous gifts on many occasions.
 The family-centric culture thrives on traditional music, such as Champeta, vibrant festivals, and delicious cuisine.
 The people are welcoming to tourists and enjoy sharing their language and rich cultural heritage with visitors!

 Landscape in Colombia